Georges Vacher de Lapouge: Work and legacy

 Vacher de Lapouge endorsed Francis Galton's theory of eugenics, but applied it to his theory of races.
 Vacher de Lapouge's ideas are comparable to those of Henri de Boulainvilliers (1658–1722), who believed that the Germanic Franks formed the upper class of French society, whereas the Gauls were the ancestors of the peasantry.
 Race, according to him, thus became almost synonymous with social class.
 Vacher de Lapouge added to this concept of races and classes what he termed selectionism, his version of Galton's eugenics.
 Vacher de Lapouge's anthropology was intended to prevent social conflict by defining a fixed, hierarchical social order.

 In 1926, he prefaced and translated Madison Grant's publication The Passing of the Great Race (Le Déclin de la Grande Race, Payot, 1926).
 He also translated one work of Ernst Haeckel into French.

-Lapouge had a direct influence on Nazi racial and eugenic doctrine.
+Lapouge had a direct influence on National Socialist racial and eugenic doctrine.
 In his "political science" works he described the Jew as the only competitor of the Aryan, who dominated lesser races without them knowing.
-In this he is deemed co-responsible for the Holocaust from 1941-45.
-Lapouge in 1887 had predicted that the 20th century would witness genocides that slaughtered millions over their alleged racial differences, which is seen as prescient of the Holocaust, though he was not saying this should occur.
-The "anti-morality" (moral nihilism) Lapouge espoused, along with proposing a totalitarian "selectionist" state that would strictly enforce racist eugenics, is also viewed as a precedent of Nazism later.
-Anthropologist Hans F. K. Gunther, the race theorist whom the Nazis looked to most, was Lapouge's disciple.
-He praised his work and eulogized him when Lapouge died.
+Lapouge in 1887 had predicted that the 20th century would witness genocides that slaughtered millions over their alleged racial differences, though he was not saying this should occur.
+He wrote of "anti-morality" (moral nihilism), along with proposing a totalitarian "selectionist" state that would strictly enforce racist eugenics.
+Anthropologist Hans F. K. Gunther praised his work and eulogized him when Lapouge died.
 Lapouge in turn championed Gunther's cause to become a chair of "anthroposociology" at the University of Jena.
 Indeed, most of Lapouge's followers were Germans, which caused ironic tension given their old German-French rivalry.
 Some also felt discomfort at his fervent atheism and materialism, but this did not stop them from adopting his eugenicist and racial ideas.
 They also disliked his idea that sperm from the most "fit" men should be used to impregnate many women artificially.